 top of page

-An Insider's Guide to the Best Cruise Ports in Japan and What to Eat There
+What to Eat in Each of the Best Cruise Ports in Japan

 This season for the sakura (cherry blossoms), my family embarked on a cruise around the best Japanese cruise ports.
 Armed with knowledge from previous visits to Japan, and insider intel on what to eat in each port, finding food and entertainment was no problem.
 Follow along for what to eat at each of Japan's best cruise ports.